This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines may help soften your bowel movement and make it easier to pass.
 These medicines may be taken orally or as a suppository or enema.

-Your PHP may refer you to a gastroenterologist.
+Your healthcare provider may refer you to a gastroenterologist.
 Bring a list of your questions so you remember to ask them during your visits.

 - Drink liquids as directed.
 Liquids will help keep your bowel movements soft so you pass them with less pain.
-Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 - Make time for your bowel movements.
 You may develop constipation if you ignore the urge or wait too long.
 Help train your body to have regular bowel movements by setting a bathroom time each day.
 The best time is after a morning meal, because your colon prepares for a bowel movement when you eat.

 - Exercise regularly.
 Exercise may help your intestines pass bowel movements more often.
-Ask your PHP about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.